-Thank you for your interest in the MS Program!
+Thank you for your interest in the PhD Program!

-To learn more about Parks, Recreation, and Tourism graduate studies at the University of Utah, please refer to the PRT Graduate Bulletin and the Master's Handbook (see GRADUATE STUDENT RESOURCES at right).
+To learn more about Parks, Recreation, and Tourism graduate studies at the University of Utah, please refer to the PRT Graduate Bulletin and the PhD Handbook in the Graduate Student Resources box at the bottom.

 Each assistantship requires 20 hours of work a week for 9 months and includes a monthly stipend, tuition/fee waiver, and subsidized health insurance.
 Please visit The Graduate School for details on fellowships and benefits.